SumoLogic/sumologic-documentation/blog-cse/2023-08-22-application-update.md

 ## Deprecation Notice

-After careful evaluation, we have determined that Grok patterns are deprecated immediately for customers not using the feature in the last 30 days.
-A more robust and configurable solution is already available for customers in the Sumo Logic parsers.
+After careful evaluation, we have deprecated Grok patterns immediately for customers who've not used the feature in the last 30 days.
+Our more robust and configurable solution is already available for customers in the Sumo Logic parsers.
 More details on how parsing works in Sumo Logic can be found in the [Parsing Language Reference Guide](/docs/cse/schema/parsing-language-reference-guide).

 For customers who are still using Grok, further communication along with a path to migration to the Sumo Logic parsers will be provided in the coming weeks.